Two-phase averaged system justification for ideal gases without conductivity: Abstract

 \section{Abstract}

-This article concerns the mathematical justification of an averaged system of partial differential equations governing the evolution of a two-phase mixture of heat non-conductive, compressible fluids, in space dimension $1$ with periodic boundary conditions.
-The first step is to write a system of partial differential equations governing the physics at a mesoscopical level where the two phases are separated by sharp interfaces.
-In a second step we study the behavior of a sequence of solutions corresponding to highly oscillating initial densities and temperatures.
-The limit of such a sequence is described by an averaged system of partial differential equations that has a different algebraic structure than the mesoscopic model and that reflects the macroscopical properties of the mixture.
-The originality of the paper consists in the fact that \textit{both the density and temperature are allowed to oscillate, so that the limiting model is a six-equation, two-pressures, two-temperatures model}.
+This article concerns the mathematical justification of an averaged system of partial differential equations governing the evolution of a two-phase mixture of compressible ideal fluids, with viscosity and without conductivity, in space dimension $1$ with periodic boundary conditions.
+The derivation is done by some homogenization procedure.
+The originality and the difficulty of the paper consists in the fact that \textit{both the density and temperature are allowed to oscillate (because of the absence of heat conduction), so that the limiting model is a six-equations, two-pressures, two-temperatures model}.
 The key point is to show the strong convergence of the stress tensor in $L^2((0,T)\times (0, 1))$.
-In order to obtain uniform estimates in spite of the presence of oscillating coefficients in the energy equation, we look at solutions with low regularity for the density and the temperature.
+The main difficulties are to obtain uniform estimates in spite of the presence of oscillating coefficients in the energy equation.
+It requires to look at solutions with low regularity for the density and the temperature.

-For the readers convenience, we provide in a separated section the modelization of the mesoscopic system and the formal derivation of the averaged two-phase system.
-We also provide, at the end of the paper, numerical illustrations comparing the unknowns solving the mesoscopic system and the one satisfying the averaged two-phase system.